Synthetic pot cases spike in Illinois, officials warn users may experience 'bleeding from eyes and ears'

 Emergency rooms in Illinois are noticing a spike in synthetic pot users suffering from "severe bleeding," and state health officials are warning the public to remain vigilant.

 The Illinois Department of Health (IDPH) issued a statement on Wednesday announcing that at least six people in northeastern Illinois had been hospitalized after using the man-made substance -- also known as "fake weed," "K2" or "spice."
-On Friday, the number of cases climbed to 32, the health department reported.
+On Saturday, the number of cases climbed to 38, including one death, the health department reported.

 There are now cases in at least eight Chicago-area communities including Cook County, Dupage County, Kane County, McLean County, Peoria County, Tazewell County and Will County.
 But officials believe that number will grow, as it's possible contaminated products have been sold across the state.